-In cases of sexual misconduct, the Chair or her designee will appoint a hearing panel of no more than five members from those serving on the Conduct Councils, and the hearing will follow the procedures given below (See "Guidelines for Cases of Sexual Misconduct" on page 63).
+In cases of sexual misconduct, the Chair or her designee will appoint a hearing panel of no more than five members from those serving on the Conduct Councils, and the hearing will follow the procedures given below (See below, "Guidelines for Cases of Sexual Misconduct").

-Procedures for the study abroad programs of the University are stated in the section on "Study Abroad Programs for Undergraduates" on page 23 in Community Life.
+Procedures for the study abroad programs of the University are stated in the section on "Study Abroad Programs for Undergraduates" on page 21.